General linear model: Comparison to multiple linear regression

 In the formula above we consider n observations of one dependent variable and p independent variables.
-Thus, Yi is the ith observation of the dependent variable, Xij is ith observation of the jth independent variable, j = 1, 2, ..., p.
-The values βj represent parameters to be estimated, and εi is the ith independent identically distributed normal error.
+Thus, Yi is the ith observation of the dependent variable, Xik is ith observation of the kth independent variable, k = 1, 2, ..., p.
+The values βk represent parameters to be estimated, and εi is the ith independent identically distributed normal error.

 In the more general multivariate linear regression, there is one equation of the above form for each of m > 1 dependent variables that share the same set of explanatory variables and hence are estimated simultaneously with each other: